DTC vs. Traditional Retail: Which is right for me?

 2. Brand awareness

 Retail businesses have an advantage when it comes to brand awareness because they can piggyback off the awareness of the retailers they work with.
-Consumers are already familiar with popular retailers, so they're more likely to trust a product that's sold through a retailer than a product from an unknown D2C brand.
+Consumers are already familiar with popular retailers, so they're more likely to trust a product that's sold through a retailer than a product from an unknown DTC brand.

 3. Pricing

-D2C businesses typically have lower prices than retail businesses because they don't have the added costs of working with a third party.
+DTC businesses typically have lower prices than retail businesses because they don't have the added costs of working with a third party.
 They're also able to offer discounts and promotions more easily because they control the entire customer experience.

-Retail businesses typically have higher prices than D2C businesses because they need to cover the costs of working with a retailer.
+Retail businesses typically have higher prices than DTC businesses because they need to cover the costs of working with a retailer.
 Retailers also typically require minimum advertised prices (MAP) from the brands they carry, which means brands can't discount their products as easily.

 4. Customer relationships